Blamechance/quartz/content/Digital-Cottage/Notes/Achieving AWS SA - Associate (SAA-C03) Certification.md

 - Similar of my experience working at AWS, documentation of services is **robust** and should be used as the first contact sources of truth.
 	- Diving into the FAQs/documentation would often lead to any context or answers I was missing.

-These things helped me understand concepts on a deeper level, particularly with:
-1. What it does
-2. Why it was developed; and
-3. Where it's value/role slots into cloud architecture design.

-## Thoughts on the Exam:
-It shouldn't be overlooked that the certification is contingent on displaying understanding in an exam scenario.
-Unavoidably, it's also important to cover exam-taking ability.
-General priorities include:

-- Familiarising with common *patterns* and *anti-patterns.*
-	- *e.g*  Discerning between the ELB, DB and storage offerings for their respective use cases.

-- Get comfortable with breaking down question structure efficiently.
-	- I found it useful to read from the questions bottom up - I felt it allowed better identification of the important details, when reading through the fluff.

 - Make use of free tier and tinker within the AWS console, to anchor learned content.
 	- I made little notes along the way for ways I can make use of services within personal projects.